civictechdc/civictechdc-website/CONTRIBUTING.md

 ## Step 7: Get merged!

-Once a project maintainer has reviewed your changes and approved them, they'll merge your pull request into the `master` branch!
+Once a project maintainer has reviewed your changes and approved them, they'll merge your pull request into the `main` branch!
 An updated version of the website will automatically be deployed, and you can see the results in action at (Code for DC)[https://codefordc.org].

-And that's it!
-Thank you for contributing to the Code for DC website with ease.
+Thank you for contributing!
 If you have any questions or get stuck at any point, feel free to ask for help in the `#codefordc-website` slack channel.
 Happy coding!